LKS-CHART/threetips/README.md

 ## 3tips sessions

-*The main motivation behind 3tips is for me to easily share knowledge with my co-workers.
+*The main motivation behind 3tips is to quickly share knowledge with the team.
 As such, the progression of 3tips will be tied to 3tips sessions where we go over three tips and tricks.*

 <details>